Back to jobs

 REQUIRED QUALIFICATIONS

-• Must hold/obtain a CA BSIS required certification, including the ability to hold/obtain CPR/First Aid/AED training or higher
+• Must hold/obtain a CA BSIS required certification.

 • Emotional intelligence and a customer-focused approach status.

-• This is a full-time position.
-Days and hours of work include days, evenings, and weekends.
+• This full-time position will work non-standard days and hours, including days, evenings, and weekends.

 PREFERRED QUALIFICATIONS